ArcadioEs/DropUS/README.md

 **How to use**
 * Make sure *Apache Maven* is installed
 * Fill database connection: ***DropUS**/src/main/resources/application.properties*
+    * By default H2 database connection is provided, so nothing has to be changed.
+The thing     to remember is, that after every server startup, data will be destroyed.
+Good for test       purposes and fast enough, since no database schema needs to be provided.
 * Launch terminal
 * Go to root directory of a project
 * Execute command "*mvn clean install*"